-The AfDB’s recently approved $1.5 billion Emergency Food Production Facility, which aims to provide seed, fertiliser and agricultural technology to over 20 million African smallholders, hopes to generate an additional 38 million tons of food, worth $12 billion, in just two years.
+The AfDB’s $1.5bn Emergency Food Production Facility hopes to generate an additional 38m tonnes of food, worth $12bn, in just two years.

 This latest facility, as well as the Bank’s longer-term reform agenda, reflects a major onshoring trend that is sweeping developed, and developing economies.

 In a reversal of conventional development wisdom, and spurred by the chaos of Covid-19 and the war in Ukraine’s disruption of international supply chains, countries in regions as diverse as Europe, Australasia and now Africa are seeking to boost their self-sufficiency by replacing imports of essential commodities with local production.

 Will it work?
 Adesina points to Sudan slashing wheat imports by 50%, and Ethiopia’s transformation from net wheat importer to exporter in just five years.

 Technology, such as the genetic modification of crops, will be key to delivering an agricultural revolution, he believes.